Relayium

 docker compose up -d --build

 On the same network this needs no account at all: open relayium.com on both devices, pick up to 1,000 files, verify the code, and send.
 Sending across networks with a pairing code requires the sender to sign in — the recipient never needs an account.
-If a connection drops mid-transfer it resumes instead of restarting, and when a direct path isn't possible it falls back to an encrypted TURN relay that only ever sees ciphertext.
+If a connection drops mid-transfer it resumes instead of restarting.
+On the same network the files go straight between the two devices; across networks the transfer runs over an encrypted TURN relay by design — it forwards ciphertext only and never holds the key.

 Realtime transfer needs both people online at once, which is where Nextcloud's always-on server has a real edge.
 Relayium covers that case too, without giving up privacy: your browser generates a random AES-256-GCM key, encrypts the files with it before anything leaves your device, and the key lives only in the URL fragment — the part after the # that browsers never send to a server.
 The server stores ciphertext it cannot decrypt.

 Creating a stored link requires the sender to sign in; the recipient needs no account to download.
-Each link can be set to expire after 1 hour, 1 day, 3 days, or 7 days, or to burn after the first complete download — it isn't meant to be a permanent home for the file like a Nextcloud share, it's meant to disappear.
+Each link can be set to expire after 1 hour, 1 day, 3 days, 7 days, or up to 14 days depending on your plan, or to burn after the first complete download — it isn't meant to be a permanent home for the file like a Nextcloud share, it's meant to disappear.

 The differences that matter most, side by side: